renanlecaro/importabular/README.md

 This is a minimalist library that does very little :

--   The API is quite young and subject to changes in later version
+-   The API is quite young and subject to changes in later version.
+It's now [getting closer to v1](https://www.npmjs.com/package/importabular)
 -   No virtual rendering, we use a simple size, this has the advantage of automatic column and rows sizing
 -   No sorting, pivot, formula, etc ..
 -   Only basic keyboard shortcuts